Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 ### Milestone Retrospective

+// Did we fufill the goals, yes no, patial.
+We can record votes using a an api. its viewable live

 #### Short Term Learnings

+// compare goals in the begining of the phase and to what was actually achieved.

+// Re evaluate this

 Looking back at the progress made in Phase 1, it was not as substantial as I first thought it was going to be.
 My inexperience in accurately sizing tasks to be completed led me to be over ambitious with the amount of work I could complete in the time frame.
 I have learned that I need to more accurately size tasks that I have not done before, and give them a little more time, even if on the surface they seem quite easy.
 I was able to complete the research into the proposed idea and the research into the technology that would be used.
 I was also able to complete the development of the RestAPI server that would be used to send the data to the PowerPoint client.